sbtrn-devil/crtk/docs/api.md

 - `cancelMsg`: _any_

 Requests the coroutine to cancel.
-The cancel is enforced by making all subsequent `yield *SYNCW()`-s inside this coroutine (including currently pending one) to end immediately with throwing `Cancellation` object (see below).
-If coroutine's `.cancel` is invoked from the coroutine itself, it itself ends by throwing `Cancellation`.
+The cancel is enforced by making all subsequent `yield *SYNCW()`-s inside this coroutine (including currently pending one) to end on next soonest asynchronous occasion with throwing `Cancellation` object (see below).
+If coroutine's `.cancel` is invoked from the coroutine itself, it itself ends synchronously by throwing `Cancellation`.

-Throwing semantics allows the coroutine to finalize its cancel gracefully in natural exception unwinding way.
+Throwing semantics allows the coroutine to finalize its cancellation gracefully in natural exception unwinding way.

 Remember that no more awaiting for asynchronous operations are allowed in the coroutine after cancellation.
 If your finalization logic needs ones you have to start that logic in a new coroutine.